- See a full list of publications

 Steve Roskams joined the staff in 1983 after spending ten years in rescue archaeology, directing excavations in Carthage in Tunisia and in the City of London, notably the large excavations at Billingsgate.
 Since then, he has worked abroad in Algeria and Beirut and, latterly, concentrated his efforts on the investigation of a 'Dark Age' site at Mothecombe in southwest England and, closer to home, Iron Age and Roman landscapes and settlement on the Yorkshire Wolds and in York's immediate hinterland.

-He is interested in all aspects of urban archaeology, both of theory and of practice.
-The former involve the construction, from a Marxist perspective, of frameworks for understanding the Roman to medieval transitions; the latter the development of excavation methods and analysis to aid the interpretation of complex urban sequences.
+He is interested in all aspects of archaeological fieldwork, both of theory and of practice.
+The former involve the construction, from a Marxist perspective, of frameworks for understanding landscape change in relation to transitions between the Iron Age and Roman periods, and between the latter and the medieval period.
+The latter includes the development of excavation methods and analysis to aid the interpretation of complex, deeply-stratified sequences and of extensive, shallow sites, together with an interest in how the fieldwork profession operates in relation to modern development pressures and the way in which such commercial work can engage modern communities more fully.

-Publications include site reports and synthetic articles on London, overviews of Roman and medieval York, and books on fieldwork methodologies and stratigraphic analysis.
+His publications include site reports and synthetic articles on London and Yorkshire landscapes, overviews of Roman and medieval York, and books on fieldwork methodologies and stratigraphic analysis.

-At the present time he is completing the publication of a major research project focused on the prehistoric, Roman and medeival landscapes immediately related to York.
+At the present time he is completing the publication of a major research project focused on the prehistoric, Roman and medieval landscapes at Heslington East, immediately outside York.
+He is also undertaking research outside the Roman fort at Malton to understand the changing relationship there between soldier and civilian.

 I teach throughout our undergraduate degree, looking at both archaeological theory and fieldwork practice in the first year; Iron Age and Roman Themes in the second year; and a Special Topic or Assessed Seminar option of Roman Landscapes or the Western Mediterranean in the third year.
 I also direct the Masters programme in Field Archaeology and supervise a number of PhD students at any one time.